 Responders or Survivors who have applied for benefits from the WTC Health Program may also apply for benefits from the VCF.
 The VCF requires applicants to sign an authorization form permitting the Department of Justice to share protected health information and/or personally identifiable information (including medical records) with other entities such as the WTC Health Program.
-Therefore, the WTC Health Program may disclose protected health information and/or personally identifiable information to the VCF if a VCF applicant is also a member of the WTC Health Program.
+Therefore, the WTC Health Program may disclose protected health information and/or personally identifiable information for the WTC Health Program.